-

 4. Indoor vs. Outdoor Plants

-Indoor cannabis plants are often grown in containers with controlled environments.
-They may require more precise attention to watering and fertilization to maintain optimal soil conditions.
-Indoor plants also require good ventilation to prevent mold and mildew issues.
+Indoor cannabis plants are often grown in containers in controlled environments.
+To maintain optimal soil conditions, they may require more precise attention to watering and fertilization.
+Indoor plants also require good ventilation to prevent mold and mildew.

 Outdoor cannabis plants interact with natural environmental conditions, including rain, sunlight, and temperature fluctuations.
 They may require less frequent watering, but you should monitor soil moisture levels to ensure they receive adequate hydration.